alejandroreilly/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game using HTML, CSS, and JavaScript
+A skeleton rock paper scissors game using HTML, CSS, and JavaScript

 Play it [here](https://alejandroreilly.github.io/rock-paper-scissors/)